 One of our mottos is ‘You can’t be what you can’t see’.
-Who, in your life, inspired you to become an entrepreneur?
+Who, in your life, inspired you to become an entrepreneurial leader?

 I would say my father.
-He is quite entrepreneurial, and has had his own businesses for most of my life.
+He is quite an entrepreneurial leader, and has had his own businesses for most of my life.
 Although he is risk-averse in some ways, he has always been the type to try to be open to different ideas, and encouraged us as kids to do the same.

 What was the catalyst for launching a natural perfume business?
 Describe the factors of your life at that time and tell the story of your “early days”.